 Initially started as a DVD Rental by mail business, the company soon made a foray into International streaming of visual content licensed from original creators, expanding rapidly to over 190 territories.
 In 2013, it finally released its first homegrown ‘Original’ show ‘House Of Cards’, which achieved unprecedented acclaim and popularity thanks to a magnetic pivotal act by Kevin Spacey and ample twists and turns.
 Netflix has never looked back once since.
-It now has a glut of original content to boast of.
-In 2016, the company released 126 Original shows or films, eclipsing any cable channel or network by a landslide.
-And shows no sign of slowing down, as there is a host of new programming on the cusp of release next year.

 But not everything Netflix churns out is rosy.
 For every ‘House Of Cards’, there has been a ‘Marco Polo’.
 For every successful continuation of an already established show like ‘Black Mirror’, there have been letdowns like ‘Fuller House’.
 Considering this, a handy list of must-watch Netflix Originals is a must!
 This is the list of the creme de la creme of Netflix’s home-cooked content.
 Here is the list of best Netflix original shows and series that you can’t miss.